If you’re thinking of investing in real estate in 2023, you need the ultimate property investment guide to help you get started on the right foot.

 Most recently, the property industry suffered at the Covid-19 pandemic’s onset, but it started recovering soon and continued to gain momentum.
 Let’s take the Florida real estate market, considered one of the hottest in the US.
 To be more specific, we’ll zoom in on Orlando.

 In January 2022, the median property price in Orlando was $426,921, according to Mashvisor’s data.
 In May 2023, the value increased by nearly $85,000, or 12%, to $511,517.
 It’s less than a year and a half that we’re talking about.
 Imagine how much a property will appreciate over five or ten years.

 People will always need a place to live; thus, the demand for real estate will never go away.
 As long as the property is well-maintained and demand is constant, real estate investments will hold their value and keep appreciating over time.

 Tax Breaks and Deductions

 Moreover, owners can deduct the depreciation of their investment property for 27.5 years for residential properties and 39 years for commercial properties.
-As a result, investors get to take advantage of decades of tax deductions and lower their taxable income.
+As a result, investors can take advantage of tax deductions and lower their taxable income.

-Build Equity and Wealth
+Equity and Wealth

 In certain cases, investors may need to take on a more hands-on approach to managing the property, which is very time-consuming, to say the least.

 Sometimes, it is also related to a small down payment that results in larger mortgage payments.
-It leaves investors either losing money or not getting their ROIs as fast as they anticipated.
+It leaves investors either losing money or not getting their ROIs as fast as they initially anticipated.